stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ```

 We can see that the test is successful.
-Now lets check .golden directory.
+If we check the .golden directory we will find two files.

+ - golden : Is where the expected output is located.
+ - actual : Stores the real output from the SUT.

 ```shell